Table of Contents

 Bifacial solar panels usually have a back sheet that is transparent.
 This allows sunlight to go through the panel and reflect off the ground surface back to the solar cells that have been fitted on the back of the panel.
 They can be made with both monocrystalline or polycrystalline solar cells.

 Concentrated PC technology (CPV)

-CPV works to reduce energy loss caused by the diffusion of sunlight over a large surface.
+CPV works to reduce the energy loss caused by the diffusion of sunlight over a large surface.
 It directs sunlight to a concentrated point with the use of lenses or curved mirrors.
 CPV will be able to produce more energy than monocrystalline solar panels.

 Solar Tile Technology

-Solar tiles are supposed to function like the traditional solar panels and can be made from thin film or monocrystalline silicon.
+Solar tiles are supposed to function like traditional solar panels and can be made from thin film or monocrystalline silicon.
 They are also known as solar slates or solar shingles.